CrowdStrike/falconpy/README.md

 # falconpy
-Falcon-py provides a Python native harness for interacting with the Falcon Complete oAuth2 API.
+Falconpy provides a Python native harness for interacting with the Falcon Complete oAuth2 API.

 ## Why falconpy
 This project contains a collection of Python classes that abstract Falcon Complete API interaction, removing duplicative code and allowing developers to focus on just the logic of their solution requirements.